-At the Annual Meeting five directors, constituting the entire Board of Directors of the Corporation, are to be elected to hold office until the next annual meeting or until their successors are elected and shall have qualified.
+At the Annual Meeting six directors, constituting the entire Board of Directors of the Corporation, are to be elected to hold office until the next annual meeting or until their successors are elected and shall have qualified.
 Each nominee has consented to serve if elected.
 Officers are elected annually by the Board of Directors.
 The age, principal position of each nominee, and the year they first became a director and officer of the Corporation are as follows:

-Name Age ( ) and Position First Became Director First Became Officer Diego J. Veitia (55) Director, Chairman of the Board and Chief Executive Officer of the Corporation; Director and Chairman of the Board of International Assets Advisory Corp. ("IAAC"), Chairman of the Board and Chief Executive Officer of Global Assets Advisors, Inc. ("GAA"), International Asset Management Corp. ("IAMC"), International Financial Products, Inc. ("IFP"; and Chairman of the Board of International Trader Association, Inc. ("ITA").
-1987 1987 Jerome F. Miceli (55) Director, President, Chief Operating Officer and Treasurer of the Corporation; Director, Chief Executive Officer, President and Treasurer of IAAC; Director, President and Treasurer of GAA, IAMC and IFP; Chief Executive Officer, President and Treasurer of ITA.
-1990 1991
+Name Age ( ) and Position First Became Director First Became Officer Diego J. Veitia (57) Director, Chairman of the Board and CEO of the Corporation; Director, Chairman of the Board, CEO and President of International Assets Advisory Corp. ("IAAC"), INTLTRADER.COM, Inc. ("ITCI"), Global Assets Advisors, Inc. ("GAA"), International Asset Management Corp. ("IAMC"), International Financial Products, Inc. ("IFP"), and Offshore Trader.com Ltd. ("OTCL").
+1987 1987 William C. Dennis, Jr. (57) Director, President and COO of the Corporation since September, 2000; formerly Special Assistant to the Chairman of the Board from April, 2000 until September, 2000; since April, 2000 currently serving as Special Assistant to the Chairman of the Board of IAAC, ITCI, and GAA.
+2000 2000

-Stephen A. Saker (52) Director, Vice President and Secretary of the Corporation; Director, Executive Vice President and Secretary of IAAC, GAA, IAMC and ITA.
-1990 1991 Robert A. Miller, Ph.D.
-(55) Director of the Corporation 1998 Jeffrey L. Rush, M.D.
-(59) Director of the Corporation 1999, If elected
+Name Age ( ) and Position First Became Director First Became Officer Stephen A. Saker (54) Director, Vice President and Secretary of the Corporation; Director, Executive Vice President and Secretary of IAAC; Director, Vice President and Secretary of GAA, IAMC and ITCI.
+1990 1987 Jerome F. Miceli (57) Director of the Corporation 1990 Robert A. Miller, Ph.D.
+(57) Director of the Corporation 1998 Jeffrey L. Rush, M.D.
+(60) Director of the Corporation 1999

 Diego J. Veitia founded the Corporation in 1987 to serve as a holding company for IAAC and other subsidiaries.
 He has served as Chairman of the Board, director and Chief Executive Officer of the Corporation since its inception.
-He also served as President of the Corporation from 1987 until 1991.
-Mr. Veitia founded IAAC in 1981 and has served as Chairman of the Board and director since that time.
-Mr. Veitia is also currently serving as Chairman and Chief Executive Officer of GAA, IAMC, IFP and as Chairman of ITA.
+He also served as President of the Corporation from 1987 until 1991 and re-assumed the presidency upon Mr. Miceli's resignation in November, 1999 until Mr. Dennis' appointment in September, 2000.
+Mr. Veitia founded IAAC in 1981 and has served as Chairman of the Board and director since that time and currently serves as its President.
+Mr. Veitia is also currently serving as Chairman, Chief Executive Officer and President of GAA, IAMC, IFP, ITCI and OTCL.
 Mr. Veitia also serves as Chairman of Veitia and Associates, Inc., an inactive registered investment advisor.
 Mr. Veitia served as Chairman of All Seasons Global Fund, Inc., a publicly held closed-end management investment company from October 1987 until October 1996.
 During the last five years, Mr. Veitia has also served as director of America's All Seasons Income Fund, Inc., an inactive management investment company.